ggreen/khem/README.md

 GemFire's two main components are a locator and cache server (a.k.a data node).
 The client connects to a locator to find its data.

 All data is stored on the cache server.
-Cache servers/data node register with locators to be discovered by clients or other data nodes.
-The number of data node can be scaled up to handle increased data or clients.
+Cache servers/data nodes register with locators to be discovered by clients or other data nodes.
+The number of data nodes can be scaled up to handle increased data or clients.

 ### GemFire Regions